A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Coordinate and document internal regulatory processes, such as internal audits, inspections, license renewals, or registrations.
 May compile and prepare materials for submission to regulatory agencies.

-Also called: Drug Regulatory Affairs Specialist, Regulatory Affairs Associate, Regulatory Affairs Specialist, Regulatory Submissions Associate
+Also called: Regulatory Affairs Associate (RA Associate), Regulatory Affairs Consultant (RA Consultant), Regulatory Affairs Specialist (RA Specialist), Regulatory Engineer

 Regulatory Affairs Specialists -